Vlvin/clocks/README.md

 CLocks
 ===
  CLocks is dialect of lox - dynamic typed, high-level language, made by Robert Nystrom and explained in his book Crafting Interpreters

- Clocks can do everything that lox can and even more.

  # Build
   ## Dependencies